10 Things to Do in Rome in Spring

 What are the rarest roses on the planet?

-Among the most curious roses in the Municipal Rose Garden are the Chinensis Virdiflora rose with intense green petals; the Chinensis Mutabilis rose, which changes color 7 times in five days, or the Foetida rose, a beautiful yellow flower...
+Among the most curious roses in the Municipal Rose Garden are the Chinensis Virdiflora rose with its intense green petals; the Chinensis Mutabilis rose, which changes color 7 times in five days, or the Foetida rose, a beautiful yellow flower...
 Smelly!

 One of the most interesting areas of the garden (and the largest!) is the one that houses the collection of botanical roses, ancient and modern, appreciated by visitors for their extraordinary beauty.
 The cultivated specimens come from all over the world: from the Far East to South Africa, from old Europe to New Zealand, passing through America.